 They're actually going to be this horrible partisan organization.

-That is now that's gone forever.
+That is now, that's gone forever.

-He'll you know, Ray Donovan famously once said after being investigated for a year and a half, where do I go to get my good name back?
+Ray Donovan famously once said after being investigated for a year and a half, where do I go to get my good name back?

-And in many, many ways, I mean, Clarence Thomas will forever be remembered because of the last minute accusations of Anita Hill.
+And in many, many ways, I mean, Clarence Thomas will forever be remembered because of the last-minute accusations of Anita Hill.

-Yeah, well, it it's it's very discouraging.
+Yeah, it's very discouraging.

 But they would have discounted him because they disagree with him anyway.